kalbasit/kalbas.it/content/post/manage-website-with-hugo-and-nix/index.md

 # Installing Nix

+If you'd like to follow along this tutorial, then you should have installed [Nix](https://nixos.org/nix/) on your system.

 Nix can be installed by following the instructions [here](https://nixos.org/nix/download.html).
 At the time of writing this guide, Nix can be installed by simply running `curl